 Bad behavior can haunt you for years to come.

 Just like with student loans, one missed payment on a credit card can stain your credit report for years.
 Later, when you’ve graduated and long forgotten about the incident, a future lender or landlord might take that into account as they review your credit report.
 They may think twice about lending you money or even offering you the keys to a lease.
-Steer clear of late payments by automatically scheduling payments to your credit card each month.
+Steer clear of late payments by automatically scheduling payments to your credit card each month and use a free loan calculator to see how many payments you need to make until your debt is paid off.

 Talk to a parent or older friend before opening a card.